ning/atlas/src/site/pandoc/configuring.md

   :s3_access_key => s3_access_key,
   :s3_secret_key => s3_secret_key
 }

 base "ruby-server", {
   :ami => "ami-e2af508b",
   :init => ['atlas', 'chef:role[ruby_server]']
 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This will provision an EC2 instance (provisioner not shown) using the Ubuntu AMI ami-e2af508b, and then use Chef Solo
+to apply the ``ruby-server`` role as defined in the corresponding recipse in ``s3://my-atlas-resources/chef-solo.tar.gz``.

 ### Installers